-Why Customer Service ?
+Why Holiday Customer Service?

-Customer service is imperative, now more than ever.
+Customer service in retail is imperative, now more than ever.
 It’s a war zone out there, with businesses fighting for their fair share of consumer spending.
 Overall spending has decreased due to a variety of factors, most importantly being that unemployment is still high and consumer confidence is low.
 Studies show that almost half of all consumers have altered their previous loyalties to certain brands in favor of cheaper, more cost-effective competitors.
 What studies also show is that brand loyalty increases when companies take steps towards becoming tech-savvy.
 This can be in products and services that are offered, digital options such as innovative websites or apps, behind-the-scenes business tools, as well as with knowledgeable and customer service-oriented employees.

-Hiring for Customer Service
+Hiring Customer Service Personnel for the Holidays

-How Does this Apply to Seasonal Help?
+How Does this Apply to Seasonal Help and Holiday Customer Service?